-10. The preliminary plat must be stamped by the subdividers licensed design engineer
+The preliminary plat must be stamped by the subdividers licensed design engineer

-E. Additional Information Required.
+Additional Information Required.
 In addition to the preliminary plat, the applicant shall provide the following information with the preliminary plat application:

-1. Current Title Report for the subdivision area.
+Current Title Report for the subdivision area.